Higher Lie theory in positive characteristic: The integration theory

 \begin{proof} The functor $\mathcal{R}$ is a right Quillen functor. \end{proof}

-\begin{Remark} The above theorem provides us with the positive characteristic analogues of the main properties that integration functors satisfy.
-In particular, the last point can be interpreted as a Goldman--Millson type of theorem.
-See \cite[Remark 2.13]{lucio2022integration} for further explanations. \end{Remark}
+\begin{Remark} The above theorem establishes the main properties that an integration functor should satisfy, where the first two points are part of the main results of \cite{Getzler09} and the last one can be considered a Goldman--Millson type of theorem.
+See also \cite[Remark 2.13]{lucio2022integration}. \end{Remark}

 \begin{Corollary} The integration functor commutes with limits of curved absolute $\mathcal{L}^\pi_\infty$-algebras and homotopy limits of qp-complete curved absolute $\mathcal{L}^\pi_\infty$-algebras. \end{Corollary}